-The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a fee-forservice basis:
+The following are not covered by BadgerCare Plus HMOs or Medicaid SSI HMOs but are provided to enrollees on a fee-forservice basis provided the member's fee-for-service plan covers the service:

 - CSP benefits.

 - Crisis intervention services.

 - Environmental lead inspections.

-- Milwaukee CCC services.
+- CCC services.

 - Pharmacy services and some drug-related supplies.

 - PNCC services.

-- Provider-administered drugs, including all "J" codes, drug-related "Q" codes, procedure code S4993 (Contraceptive pills for birth control), and a limited number of related administration codes.
+- Provider-administered drugs, including all "J" codes, drug-related "Q" codes, and a limited number of related administration codes.

 - SBS.

 - Targeted case management services.

 - Transportation by common carrier (unless the HMO has made arrangements to provide this service as a benefit).
 Milwaukee HMOs and SSI HMOs are mandated to provide transportation for their enrollees.

 - Directly observed therapy and monitoring for TB-only.